NRI Income Tax & Compliance

 The taxpayer must take the following actions after receiving an intimation under section 143(1):

-• Firstly, check some things in Section 143(1) intimation to make sure the document pertains to your return.
+• Firstly, check the Section 143(1) intimation to ensure the document pertains to your return.
 Also, the details provided relate to the same financial year as specified in 143(1).
 Review the name, PAN, address, assessment year, and e-filing acknowledgment number.

 • If you find any mistakes in your return based on the 143(1).
 Then, you can rectify them by filing a revised return on the income tax e-filing website.

 • If you find that there are no mistakes.
-However, you don't agree with the adjustments made by the CPC/computerized system.
-Then, you have the option to file an online rectification application under Section 143(1).
+However, you disagree with the adjustments made by the CPC/computerized system.
+You can also file an online rectification application under Section 143(1).
 It will help you correct the errors in the Section 143(1) intimation.

 • In addition, submit your response on the e-filing portal regarding any tax demand.
 Ensure to indicate whether you agree or disagree with the same.

-If a taxpayer agrees to the tax demand raised by the income tax department, then the taxpayer needs to pay such taxes.
+If a taxpayer agrees to the tax demand issued by the income tax department, the taxpayer must pay the taxes.
 Ensure to choose "tax on regular assessment (400) under "type of payment" filed in the challan when paying tax on demand raised under this section.

 Points to Check When You Receive an Intimation u/s 143(1)